lisr-pcx/cpp-snake-vscode-win-sample/README.md

 > If you mess with your configuration and your want to start again from scratch, just delete the hidden directory ".vscode/".

 > [!TIP]
-> This example use windows API in order to move the cursor aorund the terminal screen.
+> This example uses windows API in order to move the cursor aorund the terminal screen.
 It's suggest to run the executable after a "clear" command to have everything ok on screen.

-## Appendix for newbies
+# LINKS

+[Using GCC with MinGW](https://code.visualstudio.com/docs/cpp/config-mingw)
+[Learn C/C++ by example](https://www.cbyexample.com)

+**Appendix for newbies**

 Do your homework, below just a peek from Wikipedia...

 **Toolchain**: a simple software development toolchain refers to the necessary tools to develop programs for a given operating system running a certain CPU architecture, consisting of a [compiler](https://en.wikipedia.org/wiki/Compiler) and [linker](https://en.wikipedia.org/wiki/Linker_(computing)) (which transform the source code into an executable program), libraries (which provide interfaces to the operating system), and a debugger (which is used to test and debug created programs).
 Cross-compilation toolchains are also available.

-# LINKS

-[Using GCC with MinGW](https://code.visualstudio.com/docs/cpp/config-mingw)
-[Learn C/C++ by example](https://www.cbyexample.com)
+**C++** is an high-level, general purpose, compiled programming language.
+First released in 1985 as extension of C language, it has since expanded over time adding object-oriented, generic and functional features.
+The language was designed with systems programming and embedded, resource-constrained software and large systems in mind, with performance, efficiency, and flexibility of use as its design highlights.